EconSolider/Search-model-with-Human-Capital/ver3/Readme.txt

 c_analysisB_deter: dynare file to perform determinstic simulation (model's reaction to permanant change in search and learning time, and search time)

+d_comparative_statistics: file to analyze the relation between searching time and steady state of variables.

 Functions:
 main_fun_a: function to calibrate z, phi, lambda
 main_fun_b: function to solve value W and U of workers